urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/6-pokes.md

 As a result, you do not need to explicitly send a `%poke-ack`.
 Instead, you would design your agent to handle only what you expect and crash in all other cases.
-You can crash by passing the `cage` to `%default-agent`, or just with a `!!`.
+You can crash by passing the `cage` to `default-agent`, or just with a `!!`.
 In the latter case, if you want to add an error message to the stack trace, you can do so like: